 Learning by Owning in a Lemons Market

 We study market dynamics when an owner learns over time about the quality of her asset.
 Since this information is private, the owner sells strategically to a less informed buyer following sufficient negative information.
-In response, market prices feature a "U-shape" relative to the length of ownership prior to sale.
+In response, market prices feature a "U-shape" and trading probabilities a "hump-shape" with respect to the length of ownership prior to sale.
 As the owner initially acquires greater private information, buyers suffer greater adverse selection, and prices fall accordingly.
-Eventually, the probability of a strategic sale grows thin, and prices subsequently rebound.
-We provide evidence of a U-shaped price path in the markets for residential real estate, private equity, and construction equipment.
+Eventually, the probability of an informed sale shrinks, and prices subsequently rebound.
+We provide evidence consistent with our model in the markets for residential real estate, venture capital investments, and construction equipment.

 Keywords: Private learning, Experimentation, Dynamic markets, Adverse selection